alan-johnson/docker-marklogic/README.md

 <li>Download the correct Dockerfile
     <ul>
       <li>Docker-ML8 folder - contains the Dockerfile for MarkLogic 8.
       <li>Docker-ML9EA folder - contains the Dockerfile for MarkLogic 9 Early Access.
-The folder also contains some XQuery files necessary to install MarkLogic 9 EA2 successfully in the Docker image.
-      <br/><b>Note:</b> this has been tested under Early Access 2 only.
+With MarkLogic 9 EA3, the Dockerfile is essentially the same as the MarkLogic version 8.
+The name of the .rpm differs
     </ul>
 <li>Use the instructions to create your Docker container.
   <ul>